 Rice works closely with students in the group and has maintained good relationships with many despite pushback against law enforcement nationwide.

-“What is happening is an overgeneralization of school resource officers,” said Stand Project member Aidan Brennan, in response to the swaying public opinion on SRO presence in schools.
+“What is happening is an overgeneralization of school resource officers,” Stand Project member and senior Aidan Brennan said, in response to the swaying public opinion on SRO presence in schools.

 Recent outcry against SROs is largely due to the belief that many members of the police force unfairly punish people of color at higher rates than white people.

 This has led to strong discourse online, specifically Facebook, where arrests data from the UAPD’s 2018 Annual Report were shared alongside the demographics of Upper Arlington.
 The report states that Black citizens accounted for 25.8 percent of arrests, while white citizens accounted for 70.0 percent of arrests.
 However, according to the Census Bureau, only 0.6% of Upper Arlington’s population is Black while 91.5% is white.

 The report also includes data from the SROs in the middle and high schools.
 Included in this are 29 police reports, 130 parking violations, 13 misdemeanor charges, 21 felony charges, three felony arrests, three felony charges and 145 security checks at the high school.

 Meanwhile, in the middle schools there were four reports, zero misdemeanor or felony charges or arrests and 513 security checks.

 Also listed are 53 counts of student assistance for the high school.
 Some students use the SROs as resources for personal issues since they are in the building.